-Everyone rushes to the ball like bees and every now and then one player shoots out of the buzzing pack with the ball.
-Shortly after that though, the game turns into one big pack once again that moves up and down the field, the players all bunched up around the ball.
+Usually, everyone rushes to the soccer ball like bees and every now and then one player shoots out of the buzzing pack with the ball at their feet.
+Shortly after that though, the soccer game turns into one big pack once again that moves up and down the field, the players all bunched up around the ball.
+Players all within arms reach.
+Nobody hugging the touchline like they do in the English Premier League.

 On defense, a compact unit of buzzing bumblebees is good, but on offense the players need to spread out.
 Do the kids playing youth soccer know this distinction or really care?